Michael Mackay + Private Money Blueprint + One Week = $1.25 Million in Funds Raised

 There are two specific times in the private money getting process that I like to ask for referrals.
 Below, I’m gonna tell you when to ask and exactly what to say … I’m gonna give you exact scripts that you can immediately “plug and play” into your business.

-1. Ask for referrals once you’ve presented your Private Lending PowerPoint presentation, followed up with the prospect with several lending opportunities, and they still haven’t jumped on a deal with ya.
+1. Ask for referrals once you’ve presented your private lending PowerPoint presentation, followed up with the prospect with several lending opportunities, and they still haven’t jumped on a deal with ya.

 At this point, you’ve established a relationship with the private money prospect, BUT, for whatever reason, the prospect hasn’t jumped on a deal.